Contenidos de la página

 The first thing we have to do is rule out the possibility that the leak is caused by pipes.
 To guarantee that this is not the problem, we need to carry out pressure tests with the accessories.
 If these are not the problem, then we know the water leak is in the pool itself.

-When waterproofing a pool, we must keep in mind the fact that normal waterproofing systems, such as cementitious or liquid waterproofing, only withstand cracks with a maximum size of 0.05mm, since the waterproofing material must be able to stretch a lot in a very limited length.
+When it comes to swimming pool waterproofing, we must keep in mind the fact that cementitious waterproofing products, only withstand cracks with a maximum size of 0.05mm, since the waterproofing material must be able to stretch a lot in a very limited length.

 Another sealing problem in pools occurs in the area where the structure is joined with ABS or PVC accessories, such as the skimmer, tubes, spotlights… since the union between concrete and rigid plastic materials is not watertight